 TEACHING

-I am a Piano professor at the Royal College of Music, where I also coach chamber music, lead the Concerto Performance module and teach Piano Pedagogy.
-I also teach at the RCM’s Junior Department.
+I am a Piano professor at the Royal College of Music, with solo and collaborative students from undergraduate to Artist Diploma levels.
+I also lead the Concerto Performance postgraduate module, take faculty classes, coach chamber music and teach Piano Pedagogy.
+I also teach at the RCM’s Junior Department, and have served on admissions panels for both RCM and the RCMJD.

 At Guildhall School of Music & Drama, I am a Professor of Academic Studies and teach a module on the intersection between musical thought and practice.
 I also teach piano at City, University of London and am on the Keyboard faculty at the Royal Welsh College of Music & Drama.
 I am a Fellow of the Higher Education Academy.